Intentional, Meaningful Experiences

 Credit for internships must be approved in advance.

 Begin the registration process 4-6 weeks before the internship begins.
-The deadline for internship registration is fifteen business days after add/drop.
+The deadline for internship registration is when the add/drop period ends.

 All for-credit internships must be accompanied by a Learning Agreement you should submit as part of the registration process.